Watchmaking & Jewelrymaking

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Watchmaking and Jewelrymaking, too.
-About 5.9% of those with this major are international students.
+Watchmaking and Jewelrymaking appeals to people across the globe.
+About 11.1% of those with this major are international students.

 How Much Do Watchmaking & Jewelrymaking Majors Make?